12hk.com

 The south side of the Hong Kong island is known for its beaches and is where some of the wealthy live.
 Repulse Bay is probably the most famous beach there (its Chinese name means shallow water bay).
 And Stanley also has a spot in the hall of fame when it comes to tourist areas.

-Village Houses.
-Click to see more.
-(155K)The New Territories are the countryside of Hong Kong (or at least they used to be), where there are still villages little known to tourists.
+Village HousesThe New Territories are the countryside of Hong Kong (or at least they used to be), where there are still villages little known to tourists.
 But you have to know where you are going before you can find them.
+And as Hong Kong develops, there're fewer and fewer of them.
+Nowadays, with the MTR system spreading, some hotels classify themselves as being in Kowloon rather than the New Territories.
+But as expected, their room rates are often lower.

 Click here for some key Hong Kong statistics and data.